-This guide provides information on preparing, installing, configuring, and starting the Total Performance Storage System Manager 7 (TPSSM7) in an IRIX environment.
-This is part of a document set that supports TPSSM7.
-To get the most out of this book, consult the following documentation first: readme file - Read this text file first.
-It contains late-breaking installation and user information about the storage management software.
-"TPSSM7 RAID Software Concepts Guide for TP9400" (007-4305-001) - Use this reference document to become familiar with new terminology and features of the storage management software.
-When you have finished the entire installation process, refer to the following online Help systems, which contain information common to all operating environments.
-For information specific to IRIX, refer to this Administration Guide. • Enterprise Management Window Help - Use this online Help system to learn more about working with the management domain.
-Array Management Window Help - Use this online Help system to learn more about managing Storage Arrays.
+This guide provides information on preparing, installing, configuring, and starting the Total Performance Storage System Manager (TPSSM) in an IRIX environment.
+This is part of a document set that supports TPSSM.
+To get the most out of this book, consult the following documentation first: • README file - Read this text file first.
+It contains late-breaking installation and user information about the storage management software. • SGI TP9400 and SGI TP9500 Software Concepts Guide - Use this reference document to become familiar with new terminology and features of the storage management software.
+When you have finished the entire installation process, see the following online Help systems, which contain information common to all operating environments.
+For information specific to IRIX, see the Administration Guide.
+Enterprise Management window Help - Use this online Help system to learn more about working with the management domain.
+Array Management window Help - Use this online Help system to learn more about managing Storage Arrays.
 Audience This guide is intended for system administrators.
-Use this guide to: Gain a basic understanding of the TPSSM7 software.
+Use this guide to: Gain a basic understanding of the TPSSM software.
 Understand the two different storage array management methods.

-- Learn about hardware and software requirements. - Follow procedures to install the TPSSM7 software.
+- Learn about hardware and software requirements. - Follow procedures to install the TPSSM software.